 Being a parent is difficult no matter the age of our children.
 We’re not given a book on how to instinctively parent, but we’re still expected to succeed, to guide our children towards independence, for them to adapt comfortably in their world.

-As a parent, there is no doubt in my mind that every age is a concern.
+As a parent, there is no doubt that every age is a concern.
 We concern ourselves over our children’s future, whether they’ll cope in school, with friends and whether they’ll be successful.
 We concern ourselves even more, when they eventually leave home.

 Parenting isn’t always about separation or control.
 Generally, when it comes to being on our own it’s not always easy to understand how to cope or make decisions.
 It’s often the things that inevitably go wrong that we’re not always prepared for that we may struggle with.
 When things go right, it’s not something we have to think about.